EmbeddedOS/patterns-in-c-cpp/doc/embedded_C_programming_design_patterns.md

 - **Zero means success**: If your function succeeds and does not require reporting partial success then always return 0.
 - **Partial success always uses positive numbers**: If your function requires partial success indication (such as number of items processed) then return this number as a positive integer.
 - **Use parameters for complex return values**: If you need to return a complex return value then simply return zero to indicate success and write this complex value into a structure pointed to by one of your function's parameters.
 Do not return complex structures as return values.

+#### 10.8.
+Pitfalls

+- **No clear definition of standard return values**: The most serious pitfall with return values is not defining their meaning.
+If every function returns values that can be potentially mixed up with other values then you can never really know what to expect.
+This is why we have adopted `errno` codes as standard way to indicate errors - because they are defined as macros and they are ubiquitous - they are available everywhere - they are standardized.
+This means we always can deduce what the problem may be looking at the `errno` code.

+- **Return structs**: When you need to return a struct, it is better to pass it as a parameter and them simply return an integer status code signaling whether the struct parameter was filled with valid data or not.